vijaythapakdata/vijaythapakdata/README.md

 - 👋 Hi, I’m @vijaythapakdata
-- 👀 I’m interested in ...machine learning and datascience
+- 👀 I’m interested in ...machine learning and Office 365.
 - 🌱 I’m currently learning ... datascience
 -
-- 💞️ I’m looking to collaborate on ... data science
+- 💞️ I’m looking to collaborate on ... data science and SharePoint Framework.
 - 📫 How to reach me ... vijaythapak2001@gmail.com

 <!---